 Three Hour Workshop to Help Process Climate Change Anxiety

-‘Feeling Nature’ is an introduction to the landscape of grief for activists and protectors of our environment co-facilitated by Sarah and Tony Pletts.
+‘Feeling Nature’ is an introduction to the landscape of grief for activists and environmental campaigners co-facilitated by Sarah and Tony Pletts.

 This is an embodied workshop in which we will begin to explore the microcosm of our relation to nature and the world we live in.
 Why Grief Tending?
 Because it is one way to explore and express feelings.
 This may include sadness, anger, fear, guilt, overwhelm, numbness but also gratitude and solidarity.